What features to look out for when choosing an order and pay system

 What is an order and pay system?

 An order and pay system is a digital menu which can be accessed using a QR code or URL and lets customers make orders and payments from their own devices.
+QR codes are easy and free to create, making them an accessible tool for businesses to link customers to digital menus.
 Order and pay systems also known as contactless table ordering systems, menu ordering and payment systems, or self ordering systems.

 Not only do order and pay systems mean fewer points of contact, they free up time for staff and can increase margins.
 However, not all systems are made equal.
 A good order and pay system will help to improve your restaurant’s operations and sales, but a bad one won’t.